 - Remove 12 Oreos from the package and cut up into smaller pieces on a cutting board.
 Set aside.

 - Put remaining oreos in a food processor and pulse down until you have a fine cookie mixture.
 If you don't have a food processor, you can smash the Oreos down with a rolling pin.
 Set aside.

 - In a medium bowl, whisk together the pudding and milk.
 Set in fridge to set.

-- In a large mixing bowl, cream together the cream cheese and unsalted butter until well combined.
+- In a large mixing bowl, cream together the unsalted butter until well combined.
 Add confectioner's sugar and beat until well combined.

 - Add the set pudding mixture to the butter mixture and mix on low until combined.
 With a silicon spatula, fold in cool whip until mixture is uniform throughout and no streaks are seen.

 Assembly of the dirt cake